 It is propagated by spores or from young ferns produced along the axis or midrib on the frond uppersides.

-It can also be propagated by pinning down the fronds over a layer or moist peat moss, and maintaining good circulation of air and humidity.
+It can also be propagated by pinning down the fronds over a layer of moist peat moss and maintaining good circulation of air and humidity.

 It is as a young plant that Tsushima holly Fern makes a good dish garden subject.
 The leathery, dark green fronds are twice divided.
 Ten to 12″ inches in height, it slowly spreads, forming dense chimps.